linuss/django101/README.md

 Now, to see if everything works, go to the top directory and type `python3 manage.py runserver`.
 This starts the Django development server, so you can test your website!
 Open a browser and enter `localhost:8000` in the URL bar.
 You should be greated by our new site!

 # Step 3
-## Logging I
+## Logging In

 In the previous step, we created a shim login view.
 Let's flesh it out!
-In the login view, we'd like to authenticate the user.
+In the social_login view, we'd like to authenticate the user.
 In our index.html template, we created a form that, when submitted, sends its data as POST-parameters to our login view.
 This is where the request object comes in.
 To access POST-parameters, in your view type `request.POST[<parameter_name>]`.
 The names of the parameters correspond to the name attributes on the inputs in your HTML form, so in our case 'username' and 'password'.

 Open the `social/views.py` file and add the following: